-On January 21, 2016 the County of Berks, Pennsylvania filed a lawsuit in the Berks County Court of Common Pleas naming the Company and 113 other telephone service providers as defendants (the "Berks County Litigation"), alleging breach of fiduciary duty, fraud, and negligent misrepresentation in connection with alleged violations of the Pennsylvania 911 Emergency Communication Services Act, 35 Pa.C.S.A. §5301 et seq. ("PA 911 Act") for failure to collect from subscribers and remit certain fees pursuant to the PA 911 Act.
-The plaintiff seeks a declaratory judgment that Ooma must comply with the PA 911 Act, compensatory and punitive damages, attorneys' fees and costs, equitable and/or injunctive relief and such other relief as the court may deem proper.
-On May 17, 2016 the court issued an order overruling the defendants' joint preliminary objections, which are, in essence, the Pennsylvania equivalent of a motion to dismiss.
+On January 21, 2016, the County of Berks, Pennsylvania filed a lawsuit in the Berks County Court of Common Pleas naming the Company and 113 other telephone service providers as defendants (the "Berks County Litigation"), alleging breach of fiduciary duty, fraud, and negligent misrepresentation in connection with alleged violations of the Pennsylvania 911 Emergency Communication Services Act, 35 Pa.C.S.A. §5301 et seq. ("PA 911 Act") for failure to collect from subscribers and remit certain fees pursuant to the PA 911 Act.
+The plaintiff seeks a declaratory judgment that the Company must comply with the PA 911 Act, compensatory and punitive damages, attorneys' fees and costs, equitable and/or injunctive relief and such other relief as the court may deem proper.
+On May 17, 2016, the court issued an order overruling the defendants' joint preliminary objections, which are, in essence, the Pennsylvania equivalent of a motion to dismiss.
 Notwithstanding such adverse order, the Company believes that the Commerce Clause of the United States Constitution bars the application of the PA 911 Act to the Company, since the Company has no employees, property or other indicia of a "substantial nexus" with the State of Pennsylvania, and therefore the plaintiff's claims are without merit.
 The Company intends to continue vigorously defending this lawsuit.
+However, litigation is unpredictable and there can be no assurances that the Company will obtain a favorable final outcome or that it will be able to avoid unfavorable preliminary or interim rulings in the course of litigation that may significantly add to the expense of its defense and could result in substantial costs and diversion of resources.
+Based on the Company's current knowledge, the Company has determined that the amount of any material loss or range of any losses that is reasonably possible to result from the Berks County Litigation is not estimable.